JashandeepSidhu712/DSA/Heap/Introduction.md

 **Parent Index:** <br>
  The parent of the node at index i (except for the root node) can be found at index (i - 1) / 2.

+Indices starting from 1: <br>
+Left Child Index: <br>
+The left child of the node at index i can be found at index 2 * i. <br>
+Right Child Index: <br>
+The right child of the node at index i can be found at index 2 * i + 1. <br>
+Parent Index: <br>
+The parent of the node at index i (except for the root node) can be found at index i / 2.

 ## EFFICIENCY
 Heaps allow efficient access to the maximum (in a max heap) or minimum (in a min heap) element in constant time (O(1)), as the root of the heap always holds the desired element.